 Before you begin to hatch your Easter Terrarium Centerpiece plan, we recommend reading through our guide on how to create a terrarium (in just six steps—no more, no less!).
 The guide walks you through the simple process of gathering your terrarium materials, using rocks for drainage, absorbing moisture with materials, using potting soil, and adding plants and other decorative accents.

 After reading our guide, Easter-ize your terrarium with pretty pieces that bring out the best—and sweetest—creatures of the season.
-(Think sisal critters, felt chicks, and of course, eggs galore!)
+(Think sisal critters, felt chicks, and of course, candy eggs galore!)

 Remember to arrange your terrariums in a group of three at the center of the table.
-Fill the centerpiece “space” with moss along the length of the table and accent with your decorative eggs.
+Fill the centerpiece “space” with moss along the length of the table and accent with your decorative candy eggs.

 How to make eggshell plant pots: